appleboy/jira-action/README.md

           transition: "Start Progress"
 ```

-### Transition issue to In Progress when commit is pushed
+### Transition issue to "In Progress" when a commit is pushed

 ```yaml
 name: jira integration